NathanResendeP/CopyADGroup/README.md

 ---

 ## 🚀 How to use
-Download the application package (CopyAdGroup directory), place it in the desired path (e.g. C:) and then run Powershell:
+Download the application files, place it in the desired path (e.g. C:) where you created the structure as above and then run Powershell:

 ```powershell
 cd c:\CopyADGroups\utils